Planning a Sintra day trip

 Once you arrive at Sintra train station, you’ll see that some of the sights are walkable.
 However, to see some of the best things in Sintra, you’ll need transportation.

 There will probably be lots of tuk-tuks or other private companies offering transportation.
-I think it’s better to use the special tourist bus that will take you around to the main areas.
+They’re generally a rip-off, although it may suit your circumstances.
+But for most people, I think it’s better to use the public Bus 434 which is designed to take tourists to the main areas.

 Although I have suggested a particular itinerary, I will mention one caveat.
 If you go on a day when there are lots of tourists, many of them will also follow this same itinerary.